 While many who are able to work remotely are now doing so for the first time, working from home is old hat for me.
-I’ve worked remotely, as a security consultant, twice a week since June 2018.
+Since 2018, I have worked remotely from home 2-days a week and the rest of the week alternating between the Wall Street and Iselin offices.
 It was a compromised arrangement with my consulting client to reduce the need to travel to their office in the Wall Street Financial District.
 The arrangement has worked well for me, allowing the freedom to schedule medical appointments for the days I work remotely, which up until recently, was Wednesday and Friday.

 I have a dedicated space to work; an IKEA desk that is wide and long enough to properly fit a 27" iMac with two second-generation Apple Magic Mice and Apple Magic Keyboard, four external hard drives, and an HP LaserJet printer, while still also having open space to write or sign papers, etc. Why two mice?
 The Apple Magic Mouse 2 charges via a Lightning port on the bottom, making the mouse unusable while charging.
 I keep on mouse charged while using the other so I don't have to stop working if the mouse battery is discharged.
 I have high-speed broadband (although because of load, the ISP had reduced the speeds by half) through Xfinity/Comcast.
-I access the company's system via a Citrix VDI from Citrix Workspace for macOS.
+I access the company's system via a Citrix VDI from Citrix Workspace for macOS Catalina authenticate with RSA 2-factor app on my iPhone 11 Pro.
+Why Citrix Workspace instead of VPN?
+A VPN would directly connect a computer to the company network and systems without any knowledge or validation of the security controls on that personal computer.

 I have a daily weekday routine.
 I get up, dress in shirts and pants, make coffee and breakfast, etc. around the same time every day.
 A shirt and pants are part of my "dressing for the occasion" and help me get into the proper mindset.
 I tend to shower and shave at night.
 I don't do any video with my WebEx sessions, but shaving every other day reduces the itching and bumping which allows me to focus.
 My shaving regimen aligns neatly with the days I work remotely.

 The new challenge is working from home without being with my friends and colleagues for lunch or a Friday after-work pint.
-It's the physical isolation that is most challenging for me.
+It's the physical and mental isolation that is most challenging for me.
 The governor of New Jersey has issued a "stay at home" order, effectively shutting down the Tavern and gatherings of more than 10 people.
-I have the additional challenging of sharing the bandwidth and common areas of my home with my children who have been sent home from school.
+I have the additional challenging of sharing the bandwidth and common areas of my home with my children who have been sent home from college but who still have to complete course work.

 Thankfully, weather permitting (it's still early spring in New Jersey, and we still get dark skies and cold rain), I can still go out for a walk on my lunch break.